THRILLING DETECTIVE & JOHNS HOPKINS UNIVERSITY PRESS

 A FEW ZOOM TIPS

-Please don’t post the link or password publicly, but feel free to share it with friends who are also fans of crime and detective fiction, particularly private eyes.
+Free to share the link with friends who are also fans of crime and detective fiction, particularly private eyes.

 A zoom account isn’t required to participate, if you’re using a computer.
 You can also join a meeting using the zoom mobile app on your phone or tablet.

-You may have to turn on the audio and video.
+But AFTER, we are going to open it up to every one for a Q&A. Then you may have to turn on the audio and video.
 It’s at the bottom left.
 We do want to see your lovely mug.
-But please be quiet while people are reading.
 If you’ve got kids, dogs or angry bleach drinkers in your home, consider using “MUTE.”